Office of the Assistant Secretary for Public and Indian Housing, HUD.

 (iii) The DHHL shall maintain records in sufficient detail to demonstrate compliance with this section.

-(6) Definition of displaced person. (i) For purposes of this section, the term “displaced person” means any person (household, business, nonprofit organization, or farm) that moves from real property, or moves his or her personal property from real property, permanently, as a direct result of rehabilitation, demolition, or acquisition for a project assisted under the Act.
+(6) Definition of displaced person. (i) For purposes of this section, the term “displaced person” means any person (household, business, nonprofit organization, or farm) that moves from real property, or moves his or her personal property from real property, permanently, as a direct result of Start Printed Page 40784rehabilitation, demolition, or acquisition for a project assisted under the Act.
 The term “displaced person” includes, but is not limited to:

 (A) A tenant-occupant of a dwelling unit who moves from the building/complex permanently after the submission to HUD of a housing plan that is later approved;